-- B7.1R An award may be granted in aegrotat form to a student who satisfies the general conditions for the award and who is unable for reasons of illness or similar cause accepted by the examining board to complete or be assessed for the award.
-An aegrotat award is not classified neither is it awarded with merit, distinction or other differential level - B7.2P A report of Aegrotat Awards will be made to Academic Board as and when they are awarded.
+B7.1R An award may be granted in aegrotat form to a student who a. is unable for reasons of illness or similar cause accepted by the examining board to complete or be assessed for the award and b. for whom there is sufficient evidence from the work that has been submitted that the candidate would, had they been assessed, have successfully achieved the level necessary for the award for which they were registered

+An aegrotat award is not classified neither is it awarded with merit, distinction or other differential level

+B7.2P A report of aegrotat awards will be made to Academic Board as and when they are awarded.